jobdone-official/jobdone-nexus-cli/README.md

 ### Install Dependencies and `jobdone-nexus-cli`

-Run the following commands to clean up your package lists, update your system, install `curl`, and finally, download and install the `jobdone-nexus-cli`:
+Run the following commands to clean up your package lists, update your system, install necessary packages like `curl`, and download and install the `jobdone-nexus-cli`:

 ```bash
 sudo apt clean && sudo apt autoclean && sudo apt update && sudo apt upgrade -y